odyzeo/form-autocomplete/README.md

-# zeo-form-autocomplete
+# @odyzeo/form-autocomplete

-Simple autocomplete Vue.js component.
+Simple autocomplete Vue.js component with ability to select multiple options, keyboard usage, and multiple options to choose from.

 ## Installation